fuxi-de/ComPress/readme.md

 We will combine this with Timber and let Timber do the rendering of those views.
 Therefore a module will consist at least of a *.php* file to do all the logic and register the Layotter element and also of a corresponding *.twig* file which we call from timbers ::render function in the *.php* file.
 We could also include another *.twig* file for the admin view.

+The modules are placed under __templates/modules__ and this is the place ComPress will look for *layotter.php* files to include.
+Placing your modules somewhere else is totally possible but won't work out of the box without adjusting the path they are included from.

-The modules are placed under __templates/modules__ and a *layotter.php* file will most likely look something like this:
+A *layotter.php* file will most likely look something like this:

 ```php
 <?php